tgirke/GEN242/content/en/tutorials/linux/linux.md

 The `-X` argument enables X11 support, which is required for opening GUI applications on remote systems.

 __2.__ Type your password and hit enter.
 Note, when typing the password the cursor will not move and nothing is printed to the screen.
-If ssh key access is enabled, both the password and Duo steps will be skipped automatically during the log in process.
+If SSH Key access is enabled, both the password and Duo steps will be skipped automatically during the log in process.

-__3.__ Follow the Duo multifactor authenication instructions printed to the screen.
-As external users do not have access to UCR's Duo system, they can only log in via the alternative ssh key method.
-How to enable ssh keys is described [here](#ssh-keys).
-Note, Duo will be bypassed if ssh key based login is enabled.
+__3.__ Follow the [Duo multifactor authenication](https://hpcc.ucr.edu/manuals/access/login/#ssh-keys) instructions printed to the screen.
+As external users do not have access to UCR's Duo system, they can only log in via the alternative SSH Key method.
+How to enable SSH Keys is described [here](https://hpcc.ucr.edu/manuals/access/login/#ssh-keys).
+Note, Duo will be bypassed if SSH Key based login is enabled.
 This can be more conveniet than Duo when accessing the cluster frequently.

 If the login is performed via a GUI application, which is an option in MobaXterm, then one can provide the same login information given under the above `ssh`